Special Programs

 Information about VSVA’s internal procedures for identifying and supporting students with disabilities is available in our Special Programs Manuals and Handbooks.
 Parents or guardians with questions about referrals, evaluations, or eligibility are encouraged to contact our Special Programs Department directly.

-The Individuals with Disabilities Education Act (IDEA) requires every public school, including virtual schools, to develop and implement procedures to identify, locate, and evaluate children with disabilities who may need special education and related services.
+The Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973 require public schools to identify, locate, and evaluate students who may have disabilities and who may need special education services, related services, accommodations, or other educational supports.
 This process is known as Child Find.

 • Autism